MarkusVolk/yocto-manifest/README.md

 **4. Initialize the Yocto Project Build Environment.**

-    $ export TEMPLATECONF=meta-gumstix-extras/conf
+    $ export TEMPLATECONF=meta-coolstream/example
     $ source ./poky/oe-init-build-env

 This copies default configuration information into the **poky/build/conf** directory and sets up some environment variables for the build system.
 This configuration directory is not under revision control; you may wish to edit these configuration files for your specific setup.
-In particular, change the `MACHINE` variable in **conf/local.conf** if you are not building for the Overo (default).
+In particular, change the `MACHINE` variable in **conf/local.conf** if you are not building for kronos (default).

 **5. Build an image:**